lavinyacorreia/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Lavi study: Welcome to my blog
 ---

+### Crazy things about github